litecart/litecart/UPGRADE.md

     ~/data
     ~/images

   WinMerge is a powerful free tool to discover differences between two different sets of files and folders.
+Especially if they contain modifications by third party add-ons.

 ### LiteCart 1.1.0.1 to 1.1.1